 - This course may be used to recertify Wilderness First Responder and Wilderness EMT (wilderness portion only) certifications for WMI cardholders who are current or in their recertification period.

-Lodging/Camping: Not included, but there are several hotels near campus and campgrounds just outside of Knoxville.
+- Lodging/Camping: Not included, but there are several hotels near campus and campgrounds just outside of Knoxville.
+Low Meadow Farms is the closest camping to campus.

 About Landmark Learning